Rippling/OpenAPIDocs/docs/b-Partners.md

 <!-- theme: success -->

-> Step 1: Submitting your Development Package
+> 1: Submit your Development Package
+> 2: Build the Application Against Rippling's Test Environment
+> 3: Receive Approval from the Rippling Development Team
+> 4: Launch the Application in Rippling's Production Environment

+### Submit your Development Package

 To get started with building an application on Rippling you will need to submit a Rippling development package over email to [application.partnerships@rippling.com](mailto:application.partnerships@rippling.com).